 - Air - The nearest airport is Edinburgh (EDI).
 To plan a flight please visit Edinburgh Airport.

 - Bicycle - We are located near the National Cycle Network.
-A bicycle shed is available to the rear of the building, although they are parked at your own risk.
+A bicycle shed is available to the front of the building, although they are parked at your own risk.
 To plan your journey please visit sustrans.

 Ensuring that our building and services are accessible to all our visitors is important to us.
 We aim to create an environment that is welcoming and accessible.
 There is a lift to our Search Room and our building is wheelchair accessible.

 Please contact us before your visit if you have any questions about accessibility.